-- Comprehensively demonstrate a systematic approach to chronic disease management including exacerbation and complicating factors.
+- Undertake a systematic approach to chronic disease management including exacerbation and complicating factors.

-- Interpret and synthesise relevant clinical diagnostics to formulate the appropriate management plan.
+- Interpret and synthesise relevant clinical diagnostics to formulate an appropriate management plan.

 - Authorise and conduct appropriate interventions including safe and effective prescribing recognising local and National policies and guidelines.